Our Faculty of Specialist Instructors

 Ervin L. Black

-Ervin L. Black, Ph.D., currently is the Director of the Steed School of Accounting and holds the W.K.
-Newton Chair in Accounting as a professor of accounting at the University of Oklahoma.
+Ervin L. Black, Ph.D., currently is the Director of the Steed School of Accounting and holds the John T. Steed Chair in Accounting as a professor of accounting at the University of Oklahoma.
 He completed his Ph.D. at the University of Washington in 1995 and has held faculty positions at Brigham Young University, University of Arkansas, and University of Wyoming.
 Professor Black’s research and teaching are primarily in the financial accounting and international accounting areas, with emphasis on examining the usefulness of firm financial characteristics in different settings.
-Journals in which he has published include The Accounting Review, Journal of Accounting and Economics, Accounting Organizations and Society, Journal of International Financial Management and Accounting, Journal of Business Finance and Accounting, Accounting Horizons, and the Journal of the American Taxation Association.
+Journals in which he has published include The Accounting Review, Journal of Accounting and Economics, Accounting Organizations and Society, Contemporary Accounting Research, Journal of Business Finance and Accounting, Accounting Horizons, and the Journal of the American Taxation Association.
 Professor Black is active in the International and Financial Reporting Sections of the American Accounting Association, having served as the President of the International Accounting Section.
-He also has served on the AAA council for 3 years.
-He currently serves as the editor of the Journal of International Accounting Research.
+He also has served on the AAA council for 3 years and served as the editor of the Journal of International Accounting Research.

 Chris Boland (Canada) is a professional IFRS consultant specializing in assisting clients with their transition from Generally Accepted Accounting Principles (GAAP) to International Financial Reporting Standards (IFRS) and the application of new IASB standards.
 He is a Certified Public Accountant, Canadian Chartered Accountant, and also holds the Certified Management Accountant designation.
 Chris has extensive experience with matters such as IFRS, SOX, anti-fraud measures and corporate governance.
 Prior to establishing his public practice and teaching career, Chris was General Manager (Accounting, IFRS, Internal Controls and Tax) at Canada Post Corporation.
 His earlier positions at other organizations included being CFO and VP Finance; Director of Tax and Treasury, Controller; Manager of Financial Reporting and Controller (Overseas Operations); Manager of Financial Reporting; and Budget Analyst.
 He was also an Auditor at the Office of the Auditor General.
 Chris also has over 20 years of other experience in sectors which include telecommunications and software.